tfabris/BlueGigaEmpeg/README.md

  - The "Serial Monitor" feature built into the Arduino IDE program.
 To run it, launch the Arduino IDE, select the "Tools" menu, then "Serial Monitor".
+   Set it to 115200 BPS and set line endings to "both NL & CR".

  - Any third party serial terminal program, such as "Putty".
+Set it to 115200 BPS, 8n1, with local echo turned on.

 When connected to this serial terminal interface, everything you type is sent to the Bluetooth chip as a command, and all of the chip's responses are shown